Mukhriddin19980901/cifar10/README.md

        C:\cifar10>python.exe -m pip install --upgrade pip

-- Here you need to install environment module and you can create  your virtual environment(you can give any name)
+- Here you need to install environment module and you can create  your virtual environment

        C:\cifar10>python -m venv pip install --user virtualenv

+ - Give the name to the environmentyou can give any name instead *environment_name*)

        C:\cifar10>python -m venv environment_name